geoadmin/routing-graph-packager/README.md

 By default, also a fake SMTP server is started and you can see incoming messages on `http://localhost:1080`.

-To set up regular updates for the registered graphs, see below.

 For full configuration options, please consult our [wiki](https://github.com/gis-ops/routing-graph-packager/wiki/Configuration#complete-list).

 ## Concepts